bharatsonwane/team-orbit/frontend/docs/setup/SETUP.md

 # Project Setup Guide

-This document provides a comprehensive guide for setting up the Lokvani frontend project from scratch.
+This document provides a comprehensive guide for setting up the TeamOrbit frontend project from scratch.

 ## 🚀 Quick Start